Healthy Homes Assessment Maraenui

 Maraenui Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Maraenui and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory for all Maraenui and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standards that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

 Beginning 1 July 2021

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes